 If you are all about the fun, the product description should also be fun.
 Make sure you stay true to your brand and your values.
 Take a company like Innocent Drinks.
 They were one of the first companies to give their products personalities.
 Their style is cheeky, friendly and amusing, as are their product descriptions.
 The product copy for their strawberry and banana smoothie is a great example:

-Whether they’re foraged at a pick-your-own, served with a side of cream at the tennis or crushed lovingly into our drinks, strawberries are delicious.
+Whether they forage at a pick-your-own, served with a side of cream at the tennis or crushed lovingly into our drinks, strawberries are delicious.
 And we’re very fussy about which strawberries we use in our smoothies, which is why we grow them where the sun always shines and taste them up to seven times before they go into our bottles.
 And it’s also why we’ve added 25% more of them to this smoothie.
-The more the berrier, indeed.
+The more, the merrier, indeed.

-As you can see it is fun, entertaining, friendly and completely reflects their company brand and identity.
-Now, I’m not on any sort of commission for Innocent but they are a good example of a strong brand who write product copy that is very much in keeping with their company.
+As you can see, it is fun, entertaining, friendly, and ultimately reflects their company brand and identity.
+Now, I’m not on commission for Innocent, but they are an excellent example of a strong brand who write product copy that is very much in keeping with their company.
 When you read the product descriptions you could probably guess the company without even seeing the item.

 Along with the images and reviews, the product description builds up a picture, in the visitor’s mind, of what it might be like to own the item.
 The more realistic that fantasy, the more you will connect on an emotional level with the visitor and the more likely they are to press the ‘buy now’ button.
-This may all seem terribly manipulative which is exactly why is also needs to be completely authentic.
+This may all seem terribly manipulative, which is precisely why it also needs to be completely authentic.
 What is it that makes your brand different?
 Why should people choose your products?
 What is your USP?
-If you manufacture your products sustainably and this is a core value, this should definitely be emphasised in your product copy.
+If you manufacture your products in a sustainable way, this is a core value that should be emphasised in your product copy.
 If you only make one thing and your USP is that you are the best at making it, then make that part of your story.